Avocet Line

 The Avocet Line is the railway line in Devon, England connecting Exeter with Exmouth.
-It was originally built by the London and South Western Railway, and was historically known as the Exmouth branch railway.
-The line follows the Exe Estuary for about half of its route, from just outside Topsham (on the Exmouth end) to Exmouth, giving views of the estuary.
-The line is named after the pied avocet, which lives in the estuary.
+Originally built as the Exmouth branch railway by the London and South Western Railway, it is now is operated by Great Western Railway.

+The line is 11+1/4 mi long and follows edge of the Exe Estuary for about 4 mi between Topsham and Exmouth.
+The line is named after the pied avocet, a distinctive black and white wading bird that is a seasonal visitor to the estuary.